When was your product first developed?

 Our Project Roadmap shows what tasks are in progress and which features are likely to be implemented next.
 Be aware that we have a zero-bug policy and do our best to help users when they need support or have other questions.
 This comes at a price, as we can't give exact release dates for new features.
-We generally recommend not to rely too much on forward-looking statements, as they depend on factors that are difficult to predict.

 As stated in our Terms of Service, you are welcome to ask for implementation of new features, enhancements, or other changes in the software, services or documentation.
 Our team will carefully consider your requests, but is not legally obligated to implement the changes you request.
 If your purchase depends on the availability of a certain feature, we recommend to wait until it has been released.

 How far into the future are you planning?

 We focus on outcomes, optimize effectiveness before efficiency, and plan as much ahead as necessary to meet our goals and commitments.
 To reduce risk, overhead, and the need to schedule manual work, our approach relies heavily on agile methodologies with a high degree of automation and continuous integration.
 Many of the best practices we use and have proven to be effective are described in Quality and Best Practices, which is part of the Developer Guide.